iAbhishek91/google-cloud/Services/STORAGE-01-cloud-storage.md

 - High performance. millisecond access time
 - High durability. meant for long term data storage.
 - High availability.
 99.0% - 99.95%
-- High consistency - after an upload immediately objects are available for download, there are not delays.
+- High consistency - after an upload immediately objects are available for download, there are NO delays.
 Its true for all the operations and metadata as well.
   - Strongly consistent operations:
     - read after write
     - read after metadata update